mxbees/libtech_level-up/Mod-01_theCLI/cd.md

 Phew!
 I can still access my directory.

-Then there's **\***, which is a wildcard in programming just like it is in database searching.
+Then there's** \* **, which is a wildcard in programming just like it is in database searching.

-What if I can't remember whether I called it "Collection Committee" or "Collections Committee"?
+What if I can't remember whether I called a directory "Colloquia" or "Colloquium"?
 That's where the wildcard comes in.
 What if I type this?

-    $ cd Documents/Coll*\ Committee
+    $ cd Documents/Collo*
     $ pwd
-    /c/users/[me]/Documents/Collections Committee
+    /c/users/[me]/Documents/Colloquia

 Ok, now I know the name!
 I'm also where I wanted to be.
 You can use more than one \* in your path.
 The only thing is, you have to use enough for the system to know which directory you mean, so:

     $ cd Documents/Co*
     sh.exe": cd: Co*: No such file or directory

-It sees directories called "Code" and "Collections Committee" and gives me an error because I have too many possible right answers.
+It sees directories called "Code," "Collections Committee," and "Colloquia" and gives me an error because I have too many possible right answers.

 # Review